Kaspazas/Kaspazas.github.io/docs/_works/visual_works.md

 title: Visual works
 name: visual
 layout: page
-desc: Some original designs and photo restoration, mainly using Photoshop
+desc: Some original designs and photo restoration, mainly using Photoshop/Illustrator
 ---

 It's been a while since I actively used Photoshop or worked with visual content, I have some designs and works I'm proud of.